maswiebe/maswiebe.github.io/hire-me.md

 Why replication?
 I care about truth-seeking and having well-functioning scientific institutions.
-It's a waste if scientists sacrifice rigor to publish and get tenure, and I think we can improve science by making replication a regular part of the scientific process.
+It's a waste if scientists sacrifice rigor to publish and get tenure, and we can improve science by making replication a regular part of the scientific process.

 Previously I have worked for Open Philanthropy and on my own projects.
 Please [get in touch](mailto:maswiebe@gmail.com) if you have research you'd like to see scrutinized (or original research you want me to do).